remaro-network/MarinaPipe-dataset/README.md

 ## Dataset Structure

-When downloading the dataset, inside the root you will find the folders:<br>
+Upon downloading the dataset, the following folders will be encountered:<br>
 * video_1
 * video_2
 * video_3